Encephalitides caused by bornaviruses (BoDV-1 and VSBV-1)

 Furthermore, patients with unclear neurological clinical pictures, household members of BoDV-1 and VSBV-1 patients, keepers of exotic tree squirrels and their household members and personnel from zoological gardens keeping exotic squirrels can be serologically tested.

-Please use our submission form to request the test.
+Please use our examination order (only in German) to request the test.

 Further information on the diagnostic procedure (tests, procedure, case definition; in English) can be found here in this publication and also in this publication.
-Further information on the background and our research can be found on this page.
+Further information on the background and our research can be found in the research projects of the research group Zoonoses.

 Clinic, imaging, cerebrospinal fluid and tissue findings